vanillacrepes/gesture-sense/README.md

 ---

-> Made with Love using Python & Computer Vision.
+> Made with ❤️ using Python & Computer Vision.